istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

 the security or compliance point of view?
 In particular, are your pods allowed to communicate with external clusters directly?

-The following decision diagram instructs you on choosing the correct topology based on the answers to the questions
+To choose the correct topology, follow the decision diagram below.
+The diagram shows what topology to implement based on the answers to the questions
 above:

 {{< image width="80%"